AmitKumar-AK/Clean-Architecture-Solution-ASP.NET-CORE-MVC/README.md

 # OpenAQ API integration

-The purpose of this code repository is to provide details about integration of [OpenAQ API](https://docs.openaq.org/docs/introduction) end-points using ASP.NET Core using  [Clean Architecture](#clean-architecture).
+The purpose of this code repository is to provide details about integration of [OpenAQ API](https://docs.openaq.org/docs/introduction) end-points using ASP.NET Core.

 ## Table Of Contents